FlippieCoetser/Shiny.ToDo/README.md

 3. User Actions: `controller`
 4. Output Bindings: `output`

+From a high level, the module `Business Logic` uses `observerEvent` to capture events from `input` widgets, execute logic using the `controller` and update the `output` using `reactiveValues`.

 Many more Reactive programming functions are available as part of the Shiny framework.
 You can find a complete list under the Reactive Programming section [here](https://shiny.posit.co/r/reference/shiny/latest/).

 </details>

+### Data Access Layer

 - The `Data (Data)` layer is responsible for `creating`, `retrieving`, `updating` and `deleting` data in long-term storage.
-Most applications build with Shiny are for interactive reports and dashboards.
-Meaning data is only ingested from storage.
-However, when developing enterprise-level applications being able to create, retrieve, update or delete data in storage is a very common practice.
 Unfortunately, unlike `Entity Framework` in C#, R has no framework to build `Data Layers`.
 Typically a data access Layer includes features which translate R code to, for example, SQL statements.
 Input, Output and Structural Validation and Exception handling are also included.
 Injecting the data access layer into a Shiny application is trivial.

 Here is an example of how a data access layer is injected into the sample application: